 If they feel close enough to their owner, they might even regurgitate food as a way of sharing.
-You can train this habit out of your pet, but the parrot will find other ways to show that it cares.
+You can train this habit out of your conure, but it will find other ways to show that it cares.

 Native to Peru and Ecuador, parrotlets are one of the smallest parrot species.
-They are the perfect companion for those who live in apartments or with close neighbors, as they are quiet by nature.
+They are the perfect companion for those who live in apartments or with close neighbors, as they’re quiet by nature.

 - Making noises

-In fact, anyone who wants to get a parrotlet needs to be prepared for the time investment.
-The parrot will need at least 4 hours a day of playing and love.
+Anyone who wants to get a parrotlet needs to be prepared for the time investment.
+The parrot will need around 2 hours a day of play and love.

-A cockatiel is a medium-sized parrot native to Australia.
-It has a large, outgoing personality and distinct coloring.
-Cockatiels love to socialize and show off their skills through:
+A cockatiel is a medium-sized parrot that’s native to Australia.
+They have outgoing personalities and distinct coloring.
+Cockatiels love to socialize and show off their personality through: